apache/flink/docs/getting-started/walkthroughs/table_api.md

 </div>
 </div>

-Initially, the job reads all transactions and writes them to standard output.
+Initially, the Job reads all transactions and logs them out with log level **INFO**.

 #### Execute

 Flink applications are built lazily and shipped to the cluster for execution only once fully formed.
-You call `ExecutionEnvironment#execute` to begin the execution of your job.
+You call `ExecutionEnvironment#execute` to begin the execution of your Job.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">